Color Temperature Guide for Hydroponic Growing

 I’ve identified these frequent errors:

-• Using single color temperature throughout growth cycle
+- Using single color temperature throughout the growth cycle

 Troubleshooting Color Temperature Issues